|Program Level(s)||Associate degree, bachelor's degree, master's degree|

 MSN programs prepare experienced RNs to enter advanced practice nursing roles.
-Programs generally take two years to complete, and students study in the area of advanced practice they wish to enter, such as adult nurse practitioner, neonatal nurse practitioner or health educator.
-Entry into a master's degree program usually requires an active nursing license, a bachelor's degree in nursing and letters of reference.
+Programs generally require a minimum of two years of study, and students focus on the area of advanced practice they wish to enter, such as adult nurse practitioner, neonatal nurse practitioner, or health educator.
+Students are required to complete classroom learning, hands-on clinical experience, as well as laboratory experience.
+Entry into a master's degree program usually requires an active nursing license, a bachelor's degree in nursing, and letters of reference.
 Some schools may require students to pass a drug screening and criminal background check.
 Curriculum can vary greatly depending on students' area of focus, though general topics covered in a program may include:

 - Nursing informatics